Soliris (eculizumab)

 There are people whose bodies fight against laboratory-made antibodies.
 This can make Soliris ineffective.
 It also may cause an allergic response or harmful side effects.
 Doctors cannot predict who will end up with this type of response.1,3

 It is not known if Soliris can harm an unborn baby.
-Small studies of pregnant women who took Soliris suggest it is safe, but large studies are needed to be conclusive.
+Small studies of pregnant women who took Soliris suggest it is safe, but more data is needed to be conclusive.
 Talk to your doctor if you or your partner are or plan to become pregnant before taking Soliris.1

 It is not known if Soliris can pass through breast milk.
 Doctors do not know the effect of Soliris on babies who are breastfed.
 There is no information on the effects of Soliris on milk production.1